Wagner Group–Russian Ministry of Defence conflict: Growing influence of Wagner Group

 According to Meduza, on the eve of the Russian invasion of Ukraine, Prigozhin developed tense relations with the Russian leadership.
 According to its sources, Prigozhin was in conflict with both the MoD and the Presidential Administration.
 Prigozhin criticized Shoigu for the actions of the Russian army in Syria, saying that the Russian military was operating with "outdated methods".
 In turn, Shoigu did not like the provision of food for the Russian army by Prigozhin's companies.

-Between 2022 and 2023 during the invasion, Prigozhin and Wagner experienced a sharp rise their influence.
+Between 2022 and 2023 during the invasion, Prigozhin and Wagner experienced a sharp rise in their influence.
 During 2017 and 2018, Wagner's membership numbers were estimated at several thousand.
 By January 2023, the number had reached 50,000 according to Western intelligence estimates.

 The growth of Wagner's influence was attributed to the failure of the Russian leadership's initial plans to quickly defeat Ukraine.
 In the first months of the invasion, the Russian army suffered significant losses, but Putin delayed the announcement of mobilization for a significant period.
 Under such conditions, Russian authorities began to actively recruit mercenaries to participate in the hostilities.
 Thus, a large number of heterogeneous Russian silovik forces began to take part in the invasion, apart from the main military branches and the Donbas republics' militias: the National Guard, Kadyrovites, the Federal Security Service (FSB) and various private military companies.
 Internal competition began to emerge between these forces.

 According to Prigozhin, the Russian leadership approached him on 16 March 2022 when the Russian invasion of Ukraine "did not go according to plan".
 On 19 March, his mercenaries arrived from Africa and immediately engaged in the battle of Popasna.
 During 2022, Wagner received significant resources including its own aviation, heavy artillery and the right to recruit Russian prisoners.
 Wagner functioned as a Prigozhin's private army, acting outside of Russian law and the military hierarchy of the Russian Federation.
 The MoD and the Russian General Staff were unhappy with this situation and began to try to limit Prigozhin's growing influence.
 In turn, he began to publicly criticize the MoD in harsh terms, including calling Russian commanders who allowed Russian forces to retreat in the Kherson and Kharkiv regions "bastards".

 On 24 October 2022, the Institute for the Study of War wrote that Prigozhin and his Wagner were gaining strength, creating parallel military structures to the MoD, which posed a future threat to Putin's power.
-In the fall of 2022, Prigozhin sarcastically said that he was building the "Wagner line" so that according to him, the Russian armed forces that were hiding behind the backs of Wagner, would feel safe.
+In the fall of 2022, Prigozhin sarcastically said that he was building the "Wagner line" so that, according to him, the Russian armed forces that were hiding behind the backs of Wagner would feel safe.